postikus/resume/resume.md

 ✓ Proven ability to scale teams, drive product-focused architecture, and lead long-term platform evolution
 ✓ Passionate about high-velocity delivery, strong engineering culture, and systems that support product growth
-✓ Experienced in cross-functional collaboration and data-driven decision-making
+✓ Experienced in cross-functional collaboration and data-driven decision-making ✓ Keen on adopting new technologies to improve product scalability, developer experience, and speed of innovation

 ---